jagilber-org/mcp-index-server/docs/DASHBOARD.md

 3. Verify no accessibility regressions (landmarks, basic aria attributes) if structural.
 4. Refresh baseline (`npm run pw:baseline`) and commit.
 5. Observe one nightly cron pass clean before removing any related TODO.

+Skips: Some regions are marked optional (editor, log tail) and tests auto-skip when prerequisites (at least one instruction row, visible tail button) are absent.
+This keeps baseline runs green while still documenting expected snapshot naming so teams can enable them later by seeding data or ensuring UI visibility.

 ### When to Refresh Baseline